Beknaizer/OCT-Retinal-Layer-Segmenter/README.md

 ## Usage
 >json_mask_reading.ipynb

 This is jupyter-notebook for converting JSON files with coordinates to segmented masks of original OCT images.
 For segmenting I used [makesense.ai](<https://www.makesense.ai/>) tool.
-As result it gives to VGG JSON.
+As result it gives to VGG JSON. </br>:hammer_and_wrench: Variables that should be changed:
 * *json_file* - local path to VGG JSON file
 * *original_images* - local path to original OCT images
 * *result_save* - local path to store result images -segmented masks

 >simple_unet.py

 It is python file that contain UNet architecture model as class.
-This class we will use in the main segmentation file. *Nothing needs to be changed*
+This class we will use in the main segmentation file. </br>:heavy_check_mark: *Nothing needs to be changed*

 >multiclass_segmentation.ipynb

-It is jupyter-notebook file that contain main part of segmentation algorithm.
-Variables that should be changed:
+It is jupyter-notebook file that contain main part of segmentation algorithm.</br> :hammer_and_wrench: Variables that should be changed:
 * *TRAIN_PATH_X* - local path to original OCT images (X-label)
 * *TRAIN_PATH_Y* - local path to segmeted OCT imaes, maskes (Y-label)
 * *SIZE_X* - width of image (optional, default 640 pixels)